FZJ-IEK3-VSA/ethos.REFLOW/README.md

 ```bash
 git clone https://github.com/your-username/your-repo-name.git
 ```
-3. **Initialize Your Project into the empty repository:** Navigate to the cloned directory and run the initialize_project.py script by executing:
+3. **Initialize Your Project into the empty repository:** Navigate to the main REFLOW repo (this repo) and run the initialize_project.py script by executing:
 ```bash
 python initialize_project.py
 ```